kajamiko/cookbook/README.md

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-All CRUD operations tests (for recipes) are in test_crud.py file.
+All CRUD operations tests (creating, updating, removing recipes, creating cookbooks) are in test_crud.py file.
 Known bugs for these operations:
 - if a recipe is removed from the  owner's cookbook, other users' cookbooks are not updated.
 This means that it is possible to have "dead" links in "Pinned recipes" section.
 Clicking them will redirect to an error page.
 Links can always be deleted.
 - when a recipe is about to be inserted, the name is checked for its uniqueness  before actual inserting.
 However, it is not the case when updating a recipe.It does not really affect the UX, because recipes documents are in fact identified with the "id" field.
 - when inserting a recipe, it should normally be appended to "recipes_owned" array in cookbook's documents.
 Unfortunetely it is not working with automated tests because this operation is using flask.session.
 This functionality is well tested manually(see below).